Order of Operations

 Practice and Application:

-The order of operations is a fundamental concept in mathematics that ensures consistent and accurate mathematical calculations.
-By following these rules, you can confidently evaluate expressions and equations without ambiguity.
+The order of operations is a fundamental mathematical concept that ensures consistent and accurate mathematical calculations.
+Following these rules allows you to confidently evaluate expressions and equations without ambiguity.